metalmatze/alertmanager-bot/README.md

 Previously the Alertmanager could only talk to you via a chat, but now you can talk back via [commands](#commands).
 You can ask about current ongoing [alerts](#alerts) and [silences](#silences).
 In the future I plan to also support silencing via the chat, so you can silences after getting an alert from within the chat.
-A lot of other stuff can be added!
+A lot of other things can be added!

 ## Messengers